SEO

 Description

 The description meta element should contain a 150-character blurb (including spaces and separators) that may appear on the search engine results page and in link descriptions on social sharing sites.
 The meta description is more important for visitor click-through than page ranking.
-If no meta decription is provided on a given page, generally search engines will scan the page for the most relevant keywords based on the query, and use the surrounding copy in result pages.
+If no meta description is provided on a given page, generally search engines will scan the page for the most relevant keywords based on the query, and use the surrounding copy in result pages.

 Keywords